SanjivPahari/PersonalFinanceLedger/README.md

 A simple tool made in PHP and Bootstrap with data stored in a JSON file.
 It allows users to track incoming and outgoing transactions.

+#### Developed: Arpil 2023

+### Developer:

+- Sanjiv Pahari
+Oh boy, do I have a story to tell you!<br>
+You know that feeling when you need something so badly that it's like your life depends on it?
+Well, that's exactly what happened to me.
+I was in desperate need of a tool that could help me manage my transactions, and I just couldn't find anything that fit the bill.<br>
+But then, I stumbled upon ChatGPT and its amazing ability to write code.
+I was so curious that I just had to give it a try.
+And boy, was I blown away by its capabilities!
+I knew right then and there that I had to create a tool that would help me manage my transactions easily and efficiently.<br>
+So, I set out on a journey to develop this simple yet powerful tool.
+It took a lot of hard work and dedication, but it was all worth it.
+This tool has saved me countless hours of frustration and made my life so much easier.<br>
+Gone are the days of juggling my transactions between Messenger, Notepad, and other apps.
+With this tool, I can easily manage all my transactions in one place.
+And let me tell you, keeping up with transactions was a nightmare before.<br>
+I'd say ChatGPT contributed about 50% to the development of this tool, but the other 50% was all me.
+I have also added payment modes like eSewa and Connectips that are tailored to my needs.<br>
+In conclusion, if you're ever in a situation where you need a tool so badly that you can't live without it, just go ahead and create it!
+Who knows, it might just change your life.
+And hey, don't forget to thank ChatGPT for helping me polish this description too!

 ## Features

 ### Homepage